Zi-XuanJin/TELP/README.md

 Includes both heuristic methods and embedding-based models

-Parameter settings consistent with the paper’s experimental protocol

 ### Nine Benchmark Datasets

 All datasets used in the paper are included in the /data/ directory